 How can I help my horse shed his winter coat?
-He's a wooly mammoth, and it seems to be taking forever!
+He is a wooly mammoth, and it seems to be taking forever!

-- Use the world famous elbow grease curry comb.
+- Use the world famous elbow grease curry comb action.
 You may need to do this, flick off the hairs, then curry again.
 Some folks like to use a metal curry comb or a shedding blade, and those can be fine in some cases, and they can cause breakage in some cases.
 I would also suggest not using them over any part of your horse's hips, spine, shoulders, legs, etc where the skin covers bone.

 - Make sure your deworming program is up to date.
 Pararsites affect hair coat and quality.
 You can now pair a fecal egg count program with targeted dewormers for a more specific worm treatment plan.

 - Since the amount of daylight triggers shedding, make outside time available if possible for as long as possible.

 What types of shedding tips do you have?